-The short courses under The UTM Professional Skills Certificate programme are conducted on weekends i.e. Saturday and Sunday except for TECS which is conducted on Wednesday.
-TECS and HTGYE are usually taken by students in their final year, while the other three short courses can be taken any time during the study.
+The short courses under The UTM Professional Skills Certificate programme are conducted on weekends i.e. Saturday and Sunday unless stated.
+PSC are advised to be taken by students in their third and final year.

 Students enrolled in the above short courses will be charged a fee of RM200.00.
 For sponsored students, the amount will be deducted from the scholarships/loans at the beginning of the semester.